The True Cost of an ICF Home

 Higher quality exterior walls and smaller mechanical systems mean less monthly cost for the homeowner with savings of at least 25% or more depending on the climate.
 Downsized HVAC also results in reduced greenhouse gas emissions over the life of the structure compared to less efficient wood-frame construction.

 Each year, the number of new home buyers who choose to have their houses built with concrete and ICFs continues to increase.
 Saving on the cost of fossil fuel consumption, and reducing emissions is a huge plus.
-But they also cite these additional advantages:
+In addition, they also cite these additional advantages:

 The Quality of Concrete Costs Little More

-When building with ICFs, proper planning and design mitigate most of the cost difference in choosing to build with ICFs.
-Currently in the ICFs cost 3-5% more to build a comparable size home, depending on the manufacturer and other factors impacting local building cost.
-Most Importantly, the increased construction costs are being offset by significantly lower utility bills.
+When building with ICFs, proper planning and design mitigate most of the cost difference.
+Currently, ICFs cost 3-5% more to build a comparable size home, depending on the manufacturer and other factors impacting local building costs.
+Most importantly, the increased construction costs are being offset by significantly lower utility bills.

 As with any innovative new construction product, the more a crew works with ICFs the more efficient assembling them becomes.
 ICF wall-building crews report that their costs drop sharply until they have built 4 or 5 houses.
 After that, they continue to realize savings but at a slower rate.

 Also, be sure to consider that mechanical contractors also need experience to size equipment correctly.
-If not experienced with homes as energy-efficient as an ICF house, they will tend to install equipment sized for a wood frame residence.
-Systems can be larger than necessary, do not run efficiently and the buyer loses potential initial day-to-day cost savings.
-In addition, excess moisture can build up in the house, causing unsightly and unhealthy problems.
-Helpful computer software is available for correctly sizing heating and air conditioning systems in concrete homes.
+If not experienced with homes as energy-efficient as an ICF house, they will tend to install equipment sized for a wood-frame residence.
+However, systems larger than necessary do not run efficiently and the buyer loses potential initial day-to-day cost savings.
+Thankfully, helpful computer software is available for correctly sizing heating and air conditioning systems in concrete homes.

 Will homeowners save money living in an ICF home?